genkgo/ap-npm/README.md

 ###### what works:
  - `npm install 'package'` serves the file requested
  - `npm adduser/login` is processed, but doesn't actually do much yet
- - `npm publish` stores the package in storage, package is immediately available through `npm install`
+ - `npm publish` stores the package in storage, package is immediately available through `npm install` (note: advanced features like `publish --tag` or `npm dist-tag add` are not implemented yet)

 ###### work in progress:
  - Fully implement authentication